ptaconet/getremotedata/README.md

 ## Why such a package ? (à réécrire)

-Modeling an ecological phenomenon (e.g. species distribution) using environmental data (e.g. temperature, rainfall) is quite a common task in ecology.
+Modeling an ecological phenomenon (e.g. species distribution) using climatic/environmental data (e.g. temperature, rainfall) is quite a common task in ecology.
 The data analysis workflow generally consists in :

   - importing, tidying and summarizing various environmental data at geographical locations and dates of interest ;